-Brunton became an organic farm in 2006, having been farmed by 3 generations of Bridgemans whose knowledge of the land and its historical use made them decide to give the soil a rest from the more intensive conventional farming methods.
+Brunton became an organic farm in 2006, having been farmed by 3 generations of Bridgemans whose knowledge of the land and its historical use made them decide to move away from the more intensive conventional farming methods.

-Brunton House, Stable Cottage, Mill Race and Brunton Burn now sit in the middle of this organic farm and guests may well notice the huge number of farm and coastal birds, insects, wildlife in general and the wildflowers growing in the grass margins around the fields.
+The Brunton properties are positioned in the middle of this organic farm and guests may well notice the huge number of farm and coastal birds, insects, wildlife in general and the wildflowers growing in the grass margins around the fields.
 We have barn owl and bat specialist boxes sited around the farm and with our hedgerows, ponds, woods and field margins there is a plenty of flora and fauna to look out for.

 We consider that farming is as much about conservation as it is about production.
 We have recently completed a carbon audit of the farm, which benefits from extensive woodland, and overall we are approximately carbon neutral.

 We installed biomass boilers at Brunton in 2012 to provide the whole hamlet with hot water and heating.
 The boilers are run on wood chip, which is sourced from trees we harvest from our woods.
 We take out old trees that have fallen, have reached maturity, or need to be removed to provide more light and space.
 By continuously planting oaks and other ‘hard wood’ trees with the fast growing ‘soft wood’ trees, we protect and encourage the hard wood trees to grow to the light and not be battered by the winds.
 We have a tree planting programme which ensures a ‘crop’ for the biomass, the production of construction timber and long term woodland.

 Almost all the lights bulbs in our Brunton holiday properties are now LED, and we have added extra insulation in loft spaces.
 All but one property has double glazed windows, reducing energy consumption.

 We hope to heighten the environmental awareness of our guests and employees by providing information and advice on: